fogfish/dynamo/README.md

 }

 //
 // Lookup the struct using Get.
-This function takes "empty" structure as
+This function takes input structure as key
-// a placeholder and fill it with a data upon the completion.
-The only
+// and return a new copy upon the completion.
+The only requirement - ID has to
-// requirement - ID has to be defined. person := Person{
+// be defined.
+val, err := db.Get(
+  Person{
     Org: "University",
     ID:  "8980789222",
-}
+  },
+)

-switch err := db.Get(&person).(type) {
+switch v := err.(type) {
 case nil:
   // success
 case dynamo.NotFound: